PureStorage-OpenConnect/swagger/Readme.md

 ## Notes:

 In order to send API calls to an array you must
-1. Have a FlashArray or FlashBlade
+1. Have a FlashArray or FlashBlade and login credentials